lbressler13/kotlin-utils/README.md

 ## Development practices

 - Util functions and extension methods should be added at the highest possible level.
-For example, if a method is applicable for the `Collection` class, it should be defined as an extension of `Collection`, rather than an extension of a `List`, `Map`, etc.
+For example, if a method is applicable for the `Collection` class, it should be defined as an extension of `Collection`, rather than an extension of a `List`, `Map`, or other child class.
-- If a method is used for one class, it should also be added to similar classes where it may be useful.
+- If a method is added for one class, it should also be added to similar classes where it may be useful.
 For example, a method that is useful for a `List` may also be useful for an `Array`.
   - Common similarities include various array types, or various range types.
 - When applicable, randomized functions should have the ability to be called with or without a seed.